HaotingZhang1/beautiful-jekyll/aboutme.md

 Outside of research, I am passionate about motorsports.
 I follow Formula One races, and I enjoy doing some indoor karting in a casual manner from time to time.

 I am also owned by a ginger cat (yes, you read it right).
-Here is a picture of my cat:
+Here is a picture of my boss:
 <img src="/assets/img/biu.png" alt="A picture of my cat chilling in the closet." style="width: 75%; height: auto">